mgupta1410/NER-data-standardization/README.md

-A repository for converting popular NER datasets to CoNLL formats.
+A repository for converting popular NER datasets to CoNLL format.

 # Ontonotes 5.0